SmartyzeDetect/apiserver-doc/deploy/aws-ecs/README.md

 - Environment variable: SD_API_LICENSE_KEY

   Values:
     - <license-key> : License key to use for initializing API server.
-This can be used to remove explicit initApi calls for license activation and is mandatory for using the HTTP transport (introduced in version 2.0.0)
+This can be used to remove explicit initApi calls for license activation and is mandatory for using the HTTP transport

 - Environment variable: SD_API_TRANSPORT

   Values:
-    - 1 : TCP socket transport
+    - 1 : TCP socket transport (default)
-    - 2 : Unix socket transport (Default)
+    - 2 : Unix socket transport
-    - 4 : HTTP transport - exposes REST API instead of thrift RPC (introduced in version 2.0.0)
+    - 4 : HTTP transport - exposes REST API instead of thrift RPC

 - Environment variable: SD_API_TCP_PORT